jobreu/youtube-workshop-gesis-2022/README.md

 ## Prerequisites

 Participants should at least have some basic knowledge of `R` and, ideally, also the `tidyverse`.
-Basic `R` knowledge can, for example, be acquired through the [*swirl* course "R Programming"](see https://swirlstats.com/) or the [*RStudio* Primer "Programming basics"](https://rstudio.cloud/learn/primers/1.2), both of which are available for free.
+Basic `R` knowledge can, for example, be acquired through the *swirl* course "R Programming" (see https://swirlstats.com/) or the [*RStudio* Primer "Programming basics"](https://rstudio.cloud/learn/primers/1.2), both of which are available for free.
 There also are many brief online introductions to the `tidyverse`, such as this [blog post by Dominic Royé](https://dominicroye.github.io/en/2020/a-very-short-introduction-to-tidyverse/) or this [workshop by Olivier Gimenez](https://oliviergimenez.github.io/intro_tidyverse/#1).

 ## Timetable